pcmarks/genstage_example_2/README.md

 This is an example of a simple four stage GenStage flow.
 It features a multi-input stage - an adder that requires two values and computes their sum.
 For a more detailed explanation, please see this blog [post](www.elixirfbp.com)

-The example is meant to illustrate how to
+The example is meant to illustrate how to:

 1. design a multi-input stage, and
 2. allow for the uneven appearances of input events.

 Two examples of flows are possible - see the comments for directions:

 1. Two Constant stages feed a Sum stage whose output is asked for by a Timer stage.
 2. Two enumerated flows feed a Sum stage whose output is asked for by a